Sillu Karuppatti

 Halitha Shameem conceived the script during the pre-production works of Minmini and filming commenced in February 2017.
-Each shorts were filmed within 40 days, thus it took about two years to complete the entire film.
-The music and background score is composed by Pradeep Kumar, whereas cinematography for the film were handled jointly by Abhinandan Ramanujam, Manoj Paramahamsa, Vijay Kartik Kannan and Yamini Yagnamurthy.
+Each short was filmed within 40 days, thus it took about two years to complete the entire film.
+The music and background score were composed by Pradeep Kumar, whereas cinematography for the film were handled jointly by Abhinandan Ramanujam, Manoj Paramahamsa, Vijay Kartik Kannan and Yamini Yagnamurthy.

 Produced by Venkatesh Velineni of Divine Productions, the film was presented by Suriya of 2D Entertainment.
 The film opened to critical acclaim upon its release on 27 December 2019, and was commercially successful.
 It was also screened at few film festivals including Bengaluru International Film Festival and Toronto Tamil International Film Festival, and was well received by the audiences.

 Plot

 Pink Bag

 Maanja (Rahul), the teenaged ragpicker, begins to crush on Mity (Sara Arjun), a girl from a wealthy household, after stumbling upon her photo in the garbage from her home.
 Soon, he begins to collect knickknacks from her garbage everyday – a seemingly broken Walkman that has a recording of her song (she is an aspiring musician) and a ring that holds emotional value.
 But given their class difference, can he muscle up courage to give these back to her?
 And will she be able to see his ‘love’?